pcode-at/pcode-academy/react-beginner/readme.md

 #### 14:05
 Usage of the bang! operator.
 It is simply a other word for the logical not operator.
 Checkout this [article](https://medium.com/@pddivine/javascript-bang-bang-i-shot-you-down-use-of-double-bangs-in-javascript-7c9d94446054)! 💣

+### Video #18
+#### 08:30
+Lifecycle methods are very important if you want develop great React applications.
+Please read this [documentation](https://reactjs.org/docs/react-component.html) before you want to use a specfific lifecycle method in your code.
+Here is a very neat [cheatsheet](https://devhints.io/react#lifecycle)!

+#### 13:30
+Always clear open connections in the componentWillUnmount lifecycle method or you will run into memory leak problems.
+Here is a short example [video](https://teamtreehouse.com/library/prevent-memory-leaks-with-componentwillunmount).
+If you read more about closing connections or XHR requests, then check out this [article](https://medium.freecodecamp.org/how-to-work-with-react-the-right-way-to-avoid-some-common-pitfalls-fc9eb5e34d9e).

 ## PCode Clean Code Adventure
 Video #17 14:05: Line 8 and 24